 WordPress all-but requires categorization and tagging.
 There are ways around it (plugins), but it's dumb and time-consuming and serves almost no benefit to most of my readers.

-The built-in search on many WordPress sites is used even less.
+The built-in search is used even less.

 As you know, every page view of a WordPress generates a database call and a run of a PHP script.
 No matter what caching you do, nothing beats plain HTML.
 It's hundreds of times faster, possibly thousands.